 uPVC windows had fully taken off in the 1990’s, and when the year 2000 came around, most uPVC window manufacturers were offering internally glazed windows with better security options and softer shaped frames.
 The gaskets were predominantly darker colours during this time, until the introduction of white gaskets.
 When they hit the market, they were greeted with enthusiasm but quickly became a hassle to keep cleaning due to the dirt and stains that shows on white.
 So, the 2000’s began with a balance of white, brown & black gaskets throughout UK homes.

 GEORGIAN STYLE DOUBLE GLAZING

-External Georgian bars were now available for those that wanted a more realistic Georgian appearance.
-Although harder to clean than those with internal Georgian bars, we now had a uPVC window that started to resemble a more traditional timber window.
+External Georgian windows were also available for those that wanted a more rustic, realistic Georgian appearance.
+Again they were difficult to clean with the internal bars, but uPVC windows were starting to resemble a more traditional window.

 When 2010 came, there was another revolution in the glazing industry.
 There was a high demand for high quality, maintenance free window that performed alike to uPVC, but did not have the same appearance.
 Timber windows were hassle to maintain and clean but looked smarter than uPVC.
 So, when these look alike windows came into effect, with the same properties as uPVC but looked like timber – they became massive.